 Buildings have to be largely built up automatically.
 At least enough for people to start living as soon as they land on Mars.
-The judges placed emphasis on the completeness, layout, aesthetics and the use of 3D printing in order to make the building as complete as possible.
+The judges placed emphasis on completeness, layout, aesthetics, and the use of 3D printing in order to make the building as complete as possible.

 Buildings for Mars